Multicast lightpaths: Concept of DBPP and SBPP on multicast connections

 Dedicated backup path protection (DBPP) for multicast connections:

 Depending on the network topology, a dedicated backup path concept can be applied for multicast traffic.
-Fig 3 shows a multicast session from source node F to destination nodes A, B, C, D, and E which form the light tree.
+A dedicated backup path protection is a multicast session from source node F to destination nodes A, B, C, D, and E which form the light tree.
 A dedicated backup path protection scheme can be applied to protect multicast traffic from link failure.
 This is easy to achieve with one-to-one protection where the dedicated backup path is already provisioned and traffic is simply switched to it on failure.

 Shared backup path protection (SBPP) for multicast connections:

 The SBPP technique can be used for multicast connections at the optical layer because of its resource efficiency, due to the fact that the backup paths can share wavelength channels on links while their corresponding primary paths are link disjoint.
 Paths can share links with working paths and protection paths of other leaves.

-In Fig 4 FE and FA are primary paths.
+In a shared backup path protection before failure FE and FA are primary paths.
 The optical line is reserved for shared protection of both FE and FA.

 Path protection technique for multicast connections (multiple unicast connections):